-- 1 With both hands gripping the steering wheel or inside handhold, stand up and face the inside of the cab.
-Move your left foot to the top step.
-(See figure 4). - 2 Move the right hand to the outside handhold and grip the steering wheel or inside handhold with left hand.
-With your left foot on the top step, lower your right foot to the bottom step.
-(See figure 3). - 3 Maintain a firm grip on the handholds.
-While keeping your right foot on the bottom step, lower your left foot to the ground.
-(See figure 2). - 4 With both hands firmly gripping the handholds, lower the right foot to the ground.
+- 1 With your right hand gripping the steering wheel and your left hand gripping the inside handhold, stand up and face the inside of the cab.
+Move one foot to the top step.
+(See figure 4.) - 2 Move your right hand to the outside handhold.
+With one foot firmly on the top step, lower the other foot to the bottom step.
+(See figure 3.) - 3 Maintaining a firm grip on both handholds, lower the other foot to the ground.
+(See figure 2.) - 4 With both hands still firmly gripping the handholds, lower the other foot to the ground.
 (See figure 1.)